Merkel backs stronger firewall; Spain concerns grow

 NO COMPLACENCY

-Others argue that it is critical the euro zone act now to bolster resources, capitalizing on the relative calm to show that the region is determined not to be complacent.
+Others argue that it is critical the euro zone act now to bolster resources, capitalising on the relative calm to show that the region is determined not to be complacent.

-While bond markets have stabilized this year and yields have fallen across the board, there has been a sharp pick up in concern about Spain, Italy and Portugal in recent days.
+While bond markets have stabilised this year and yields have fallen across the board, there has been a sharp pick up in concern about Spain, Italy and Portugal in recent days.

 Italian Prime Minister Mario Monti said he was concerned about contagion from Spain if it didn't keep finances in order.